RainbowMiner/RainbowMiner/README.md

       "X17": {
           "Penalty": "10",
           "MinHashrate": "50GH",
-          "MinWorkers": "300"
+          "MinWorkers": "300",
+          "MaxTimeToFind": "1.5h"
         }
     }

 This configuration would:
 - reduce all X17 pool prices by a "Penalty" of 10%
-- set a minimum X17 pool hashrate of 50 GH/s for a pool to be selected
+- set a minimum X17 pool hashrate of 50 GH/s for a pool to be selected (units allowed: k=kilo, M=Mega, G=Giga, T=Tera, P=Peta)
 - set the mimimum pool workers mining X17 to 300 for a pool to be selected
+- set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)

+### Config\coins.config.txt

+Globally define parameters for coins:

+Example:

+    {
+      "RVN": {
+          "Penalty": "10",
+          "MinHashrate": "50GH",
+          "MinWorkers": "300",
+          "MaxTimeToFind": "1.5h"
+        }
+    }

+This configuration would:
+- reduce all RVN pool coin prices by a "Penalty" of 10%
+- set a minimum RVN pool hashrate of 50 GH/s for a pool to be selected (units allowed: k=kilo, M=Mega, G=Giga, T=Tera, P=Peta)
+- set the mimimum pool workers mining RVN to 300 for a pool to be selected
+- set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)

 ### Config\ocprofiles.config.txt